Do You Have a Senior Or Geriatric Pet? What The Difference Is and How We Can Help.

 Dental disease is the biggest threat to wellness for these cats and dogs.
 But aside from this, the important things are to make minor adjustments to food choice and portion size.
-Weight management is going to be a central pillar of health as pet’s get older and help to avoid many of the worse conditions that lurk further down the track for the fat pet.
-Arthritis, diabetes and cancers are all more likely for fat pets.
+Weight management is going to be a central pillar of health as pet’s get older and need help to avoid many of the worse conditions that lurk further down the road for the heavier pet.
+Including, arthritis, diabetes and cancer.

 Geriatric animals require an altogether different approach because these pets have more advanced problems happening and often more than one problem combined.

 Pain management is crucial for this group of pets because pain levels can be very high as diseases are starting to enter a more advanced stage.
-Large breed dogs in this age range will almost all have very painful arthritis that is affecting their ability to walk and happiness.
-This may show up as sleeping more, bed wetting or self-soothing behaviours like licking the sire joints, pacing or whining.
+Large breed dogs in this age range will almost all have very painful arthritis that is affecting their ability to walk as well as their happiness.
+This may show up as sleeping more, bed wetting or self-soothing behaviors like licking the sore joints, pacing, or whining.

 Geriatric pets are also far more likely to be struggling with multiple health issues.
-It is not uncommon for a pet to present with arthritis, heart and dental issues.
-Each of which is taking its toll on health and vitality.
+It is not uncommon for a pet to present heart and dental issues alongside arthritis.
+Each of which takes its toll on health and vitality.

-For you, as the owner of a geriatric pet, particularly one with multiple issues, then burden of care can be high.
-You’ll be committing more time, sleepless nights, more expense and often feel like you are riding an emotional roller coaster wondering if you are doing the right thing.
-Plus, if you have a bigger dog, then there is an increased physical burden too.
-You’ll be working those biceps and lower back muscles more when you are helping your pet to get into the car, into the bath or onto the bed.
+For you, as the owner of a geriatric pet, particularly one with multiple issues, the burden of caring for them can be high.
+You’ll be committing more time, sleepless nights, expenses, and often feel like you are riding an emotional roller coaster wondering if you are doing the right thing.
+Plus, if you have a bigger dog, there is an increased physical burden too.
+You’ll be working those biceps and lower back muscles more when you are helping your pet to get into the car, into the bath, or onto the bed.

-What things must I be doing for my senior pet?
+What things must I be doing for my pet?

 To keep your senior pet happy and healthy we recommend the following actions:

-1. Change the diet to a lower calorie diet with reduced salt levels and high-quality controlled protein levels.
+1. Changing their diet to a lower calorie diet with reduced salt levels and high-quality controlled protein levels.
 This will help to reduce both weight gain and kidney problems.

-2. Visit the vet every 6 months routinely to monitor health.
-We advise a full wellness assessment, blood pressure and urine test at this time to track any changes.
+2. Visit the vet routinely every 6 months to monitor health.
+We advise a full wellness assessment, blood pressure, and urine test during these times to track any changes.

-3. Deal with rotten teeth and address any small health concerns now, before they have the chance to balloon into major issues later.
+3. Be proactive about dealing with rotten teeth and address any minor health concerns sooner rather than later before they have the chance to balloon into major issues later.

 What things must I be doing for my geriatric pet?

 The biggest difference in our care for geriatric pets is the focus on support, pain management and quality of life.
-We start to consider the trade-offs we all must be willing to make to make sure our golden oldies have a great end to their days.
+We start to consider the trade-offs we all must be willing to make to ensure your pet's comfort and happiness in their final days.

-1. If a pet will eat it then it’s certainly better to offer a lower calorie diet with reduced salt levels and high-quality controlled protein levels.
-But if, for any reason, your pet won’t eat this food, then it’s better for them to eat something they enjoy because this will maintain their energy and muscle mass.
-It might not be the ideal food, but what’s the point in kidneys that work great, if you are too weak to get out of bed and enjoy life?
+1. If a pet will eat, then it’s certainly better to offer a lower calorie diet with reduced salt levels and high-quality controlled protein levels.
+But if for any reason your pet won’t eat this food, then it’s better for them to eat something they enjoy to maintain their energy and muscle mass.
+It might not be the ideal food, but what’s the point in kidneys that work great, if they are too weak to get out of bed and enjoy life?

-2. Focus on pain control and mobility as these are a huge factors for older pets.
-Almost all have painful arthritis or teeth.
-Dealing with this pain is one of the single best things you can do for your geriatric pet.
+2. Focus on pain control and mobility.
+Almost all have painful arthritis or teeth and dealing with this pain is one of the single best things you can do for your geriatric pet.

--If the teeth are rotten, then have the bad ones removed and watch their energy level and joy increase dramatically within days.
+- If the teeth are rotten, have them removed and watch their energy level and joy increase dramatically within days.

--If they struggle with arthritis, then the careful use of medication, acupuncture and laser therapy can make a massive impact on their mobility, happiness, energy level and quality of sleep.
+- If they struggle with arthritis, the careful use of medication, acupuncture, and laser therapy can make a massive impact on their mobility, happiness, energy levels, and quality of sleep.
 (If they sleep well, you sleep well!)

-3. Visit the vet (or have our vet visit you – we offer in home care services for older pets) every six month to set up a plan to manage the issues your pet faces.
-And check in regularly to tweak the plan and monitor progress with our specially trained vet nurses.
+3. Visit the vet (or have our vet visit you – we offer in home care services for older pets) every six month to set up a plan to manage the issues your pet faces. and check in regularly to monitor progress with our specially trained vet nurses.
 So many pet owners do not do this and just accept that old pets “slow down”.
 Sadly, this results in many geriatric pets living each day in unnecessary pain.